yalcinkose/python-exercises/README.md

 # python-exercises
-This is my first python repository
+This is about some basic python code exercises.